thomasballinger/bittorrent/readme.md

 * Maintain whether connection should be kept open, and keep it open if so
 * actually check hashes - so figure out when pieces are done
 * file access instead of in-memory file construction
+* throw away data in memory after write (need to use representation other than a byte array

 ---done above this line---

-* throw away data in memory after write (need to use representation other than a byte array
+* multiple file construction
 * Don't ask if they don't have the piece
+* Use more memory-efficient bitmaps (SBA)
 * make sure being choked / being unchoked works ok
 * correctly not be interested when peer has nothing we want
 * Read about and play with request size - presumably piece size is a max
    spec: >2^17 not allowed, generally 2^15 or 14 unless end of file
-* Use more memory-efficient bitmaps (SBA)

 ------the I'm Done line------